WordPress Site Hacked

 - Using weak or duplicate passwords

-- Unprotected Access to WordPress Admin (wp-admin Directory)
+- Unprotected Access to WordPress Admin (wp-admin & wp-content Directory)

 - Incorrect WP File Permissions